redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Test Case Label|platform-alteration-service-mesh-usage
 Unique ID|http://test-network-function.com/testcases/platform-alteration/service-mesh-usage
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/platform-alteration/service-mesh-usage verifies whether, if available, service mesh is actually being used by the CNF pods
+Description|http://test-network-function.com/testcases/platform-alteration/service-mesh-usage Checks if the istio namespace ("istio-system") is present.
+If it is present, checks that the istio sidecar is present in all pods under test.
 Result Type|normative
 Suggested Remediation|Ensure all the CNF pods are using service mesh if the cluster provides it.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2